Chief Executive Officer

 Ruchita assists counsel with planning documents, consumer law litigation, and Pro Bono tenancy cases and handles intake.
 She earned an LL.B. in India and an LL.M. from Temple U. and is experienced in a number of legal areas.
 Ruchita says: “I find honesty and dedication to be the most valuable qualities for success in my profession.”
 She enjoys learning languages, traveling, and immersing herself in different cultures.
 Ruchita speaks Hindi, Gujarati, English, and French.

 Carol has served for many years in various team positions throughout LSNWJ.
 Since her retirement from the practice of law, she returns to help the community access legal services and equal justice.
 She has a background in education as well.
-Contact Carol to share information about LSNWJ’s community education events or have resource information to share with our client community.
+Contact Carol for information about LSNWJ’s community education events or to offer resource information to share with our client community.
 LSNJ Gail E. Chester Attorney Award 2011, LSNJ Richard J. Bennett Supervising Attorney Award 2015.